PhMajerus/FIGfonts/README.md

 - 865 (OEM - Nordic)
 - 866 (OEM - Russian)
 - 869 (OEM - Modern Greek)

+And the following that do not exist in MS-DOS, but improve Windows compatibility:
+- 1250 (ANSI - Central Europe)
+- 1251 (ANSI - Cyrillic)
-- 1252 (ANSI - Latin I) - does not exist in MS-DOS, improves Windows compatibility
+- 1252 (ANSI - Latin I)
+- 1253 (ANSI - Greek)
+- 1254 (ANSI - Turkish)

 Some character sets provided by MS-DOS `EGA*.CPI` contained different designs for the same Unicode character.
 This FIGfont unifies them to be as consistent as possible when used for mixed languages text.
 Korean and Japanese versions of MS-DOS contained completely different character sets - see the separate [phm-hdos (based on Hangeul / 한글 MS-DOS)](#phm-hdos) and [phm-dosv (based on Japanese MS-DOS/V)](#phm-dosv) below.